Isiah Kiner-Falefa Player Props: Yankees vs. Guardians

 - Kiner-Falefa is hitting .189 with three walks.

-- In nine of 22 games this year, Kiner-Falefa has had at least one hit, including one game with multiple hits.
+- Kiner-Falefa has had a base hit in nine of 22 games this year, and multiple hits once.

 - In 22 games played this season, he has not hit a home run.

-- Kiner-Falefa has an RBI in one game this year, and it was more than one in that game.

-- He has scored in four games this year (18.2%), but has had no multi-run games.
+- He has scored a run in four of 22 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.